 Cavitation Technologies, Inc. OTCBB: CVAT specializes in cavitation technologies.
 Our vision is to become the technology and worldwide market leader in the manufacture and sale of modular biodiesel production systems using revolutionary, 2-stage, continuous flow, hydrodynamic, cavitation-based NANO technology.
 Our mission is to make the world better through renewable energy.
-Although we recognize that cavitation has numerous potential commercial applications in markets such as water sanitation, alcoholic beverage instant aging, milk pasteurization, water - diesel emulsification, and crude-oil up-grading, our focus is to apply our technology to the manufacture of biodiesel production systems, biodiesel reactor systems, and the production of biodiesel.
+Although we recognize that cavitation has numerous potential commercial applications in markets such as water sanitation, alcoholic beverage instant aging, milk pasteurization, water - diesel emulsification, and crude-oil up-grading, pharmaceuticals and medical cannabis extraction.
+Uur focus is to apply our technology to the manufacture of biodiesel production systems, biodiesel reactor systems, the production of biodiesel and cannabidiol.
 We may adapt our strategy to take advantage of other opportunities as they arise.

 The Company Advantages